Robotic Monitoring of Colorimetric Leaf Sensors for Precision Agriculture: Experiments Alice

 \subsection{Structured Outdoor Experimental Results}

 Based on the results of the unstructured outdoor experiments, performed with three plant rows and varying leaf sensor locations, we conducted 10 structured outdoor experiments, where only a single row was used and the plant bearing a leaf sensor was fixed in an ideal position to meet the spatial and angular thresholds required for resonance acquisition.
 In these ten structured experiments, the system achieved a $100 \%$ success rate in acquiring hyperspectral images of the sensor and an $80 \%$ success rate in detecting the leaf sensor's resonance from the acquired hyperspectral images.
-Figure \ref{fig:Indoor Characterization} shows spectra obtained from the experiments where the leaf sensor resonance was acquired.
-The measured resonances fall within $20$ nm of the lab-spectrometer-measured resonance wavelengths, with variation due to variation in the angle of collection.
+Fig.~\ref{fig:Outdoor Characterization} shows spectra obtained from the experiments where the leaf sensor resonance was acquired.
+The varying imaging conditions (ambient lighting levels, angle of imaging/collection, sensor-camera distance, etc.) cause variations in the measured signal-to-noise ratio (SNR).
+We define a minimum SNR wherein the resonance peak prominence must be a minimum of 75 counts above the background noise.
+The measured resonances are in close agreement with the lab-spectrometer-measured angle-dependent resonance spectra, seen in Fig \ref{fig:Indoor Characterization}.
+The resonance mode of interest has a wavelength of 654.2$\pm$8.87nm.
+This is in close agreement with the 655nm spectrometer-measured position for this mode, with the 8.87nm spread occurring due to variation in the angle of collection.
+Based on these outdoor experiments and characterization of the sensor, its resonance variability can be predicted and accounted for relative to the resonance shift caused by changes in the plant stress target.